Federal Direct Parent PLUS Loans

 - Bankruptcy that prohibits incurring additional debt

-If one parent is denied, and another parent is subsequently approved, additional Stafford Loan funding will not be available.
+If one parent is denied, and another parent is subsequently approved, additional Direct Loan funding will not be available.

 How Much You Can Borrow

 Using Your Federal Direct Parent PLUS Loan

 Funds will be disbursed to your student’s bursar account to pay for tuition, fees, room and board, and other school charges.
 When you complete the application, you’ll indicate whether you want any additional funds that remain after these items are paid to be sent to the borrower or to be sent directly to the student.

 Repaying Federal Direct Parent PLUS Loans